From watchmakers to ski resorts, Swiss firms hammered by franc surge

 Faced with the prospect of a massive bond-buying scheme by the European Central Bank that might have forced it to intervene repeatedly in foreign exchange markets, the Swiss National Bank (SNB) abandoned its three-year cap on the franc against the euro on Thursday, stunning markets.

-Frantic trading slashed about $100 billion off the value of Switzerland's blue-chip stocks, their biggest one-day fall on record, in what some traders described as "carnage".
+Frantic trading slashed about $100 billion (65.97 billion pounds) off the value of Switzerland's blue-chip stocks, their biggest one-day fall on record, in what some traders described as "carnage".

 The benchmark SMI index slumped as much as 13 percent, with Swatch, Richemont and biotech firm Actelion among the biggest losers, down 14 to 17 percent.

-Swiss exports account for about one-third of gross domestic product (GDP), led by chemicals and pharmaceuticals, precision instruments, clocks and watches and jewelry, and machines, appliances and electronics.
+Swiss exports account for about one-third of gross domestic product (GDP), led by chemicals and pharmaceuticals, precision instruments, clocks and watches and jewellery, and machines, appliances and electronics.

 The central bank's decision comes as the ski season in the Alpine nation gets into full swing, and a week ahead of the World Economic Forum, the annual meeting of the world's political and business elites in the Swiss ski resort of Davos.